reverentgeek/blog/src/site/ahoy-parse-ye-node-js-command-args-with-yargs.md

 ---
 title: "Ahoy!
 Parse ye Node.js command args with yargs!"
-featured_image:
+feature_image:
-description: "A quick introduction on how to create a command line interface (CLI) using Node.js and yargs."
+description: "Recently I was working on a code sample in Node.js and thought to meself, \"T'wouldn't it be grand to support me some command-line args for…"
 date: 2015-04-20
 tags: posts
 slug: ahoy-parse-ye-node-js-command-args-with-yargs